HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 }
 ```

-This variable is used to define the timer, and no dynamic method is provided on it; the program modifies the container data corresponding to the variable through the `update` element to operate the timer.
+This variable is used to define a timer, and no dynamic method is provided on it; the program modifies the container data corresponding to the variable through the `update` element to operate the timer.

-#### 2.1.1) Add timers in batches
+#### 2.1.1) Add Timers in Batches

 ```html
      <update on "$TIMERS" to "unite">